Data Source: NESA

 Hold the shift key while selecting column headers to sort by multiple columns.

 You can download the results in this report for further analysis using the ‘More Options’ tab, which appears when you hover above the top right of the chart.
 Select the three dots, or ellipsis, to bring up the menu, then select ‘Export data’.

 Saving your view as a bookmark

 In the top right of the report, you can save the state of your filters and sorting.

 When you change filters or return to the report later, you can select the bookmark you have made and the filtering and sorting will be recalled.

 Reset to default

 If you wish to remove selections you have made and return to the initial view of the report, select the ‘back' button in the top right-hand corner of the report.

-To clear an individual filter, hover over the top right of the slicer and select the eraser icon that appears.
+To clear selections from an individual slicer, select the eraser button that appears when you hover over the top right-hand side.
 This will clear selections from that filter only.